CMMAi/HEA_Mechanisms/README.md

 Since our boundary condition is currently periodic, we here run `isothermal–isobaric ensemble` (NPT) for initial lattice relaxation.
 This is also the stage we assign velocity to the system, so a random seed is needed for this step.
 In our simulations, we changed the random seed in the same composition for maximizing our simulation validity (we usually run 4 or 5 times within one composition, using the same data file and different random seed).
 We chose a 1.8 drag for the barostat/thermostat, but you can tune to your preference value.

 #### Monte Carlo simulation
 The `Monte Carlo` simulation is ultilized here because we want to simulate the short-range ordering effect and lattice distortion effect of the HEA systems.
 By minimizing the system energy using Monte Carlo method, we wish the configuration of the system can be more realistic.
-The simulation steps for swapping is 15000.
+The simulation steps for swapping are 15000.
 So if you are performing a composition with one of the elements being set to 0 molar ratio, the swapping steps should be annotated.

 We experimented swapping multiple atoms within one step, and the result is in convergent with time being the major controlling variable.
-Also, the swapping steps is not fine tuned so there may be an optimum number for a given atom number.
+Also, the swapping steps are not fine tuned so there may be an optimum number for a given atom number.
 We only chose a reasonable number of steps because it is time consuming.

 ![](https://github.com/CMMAI-KTChen/Defect-evolution-of-HEA/blob/master/pic/MonteCarlo.gif)